tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 For more information about cosmic-ray mitigation please see section 5.1 of the [instrument handbook] (https://archive.stsci.edu/files/live/sites/mast/files/home/missions-and-data/active-missions/tess/_documents/TESS_Instrument_Handbook_v0.1.pdf).

-Note that for the 20 second cadenced data produced in Cycles 3 and 4, cosmic-ray mitigation is turned off.
+Note that for the 20 second cadenced data produced in Cycles 3+, cosmic-ray mitigation is turned off.